 One of the more esoteric arguments one can have involves what actually counts as a sport.
 Is a sport anything that involves competition?
-Does something require a modicum of physical skill and mental acuity to count as a sport?
-Certainly there are things like football, or soccer, or basketball, or baseball, which are so obviously sports that it's insulting to call them anything different.
+Does something require a modicum of physical skill and finely honed mental acuity to count as a sport?
+Certainly, there are things like football, basketball or baseball which are so obviously sports that it's insulting to call them anything different.

 Then there are sports like table tennis, shot put, archery, curling, or racewalking, which despite nobody caring about them are sports because they have a place in the Olympics.
-And then there's stuff like bowling, spelling bees, chess, pool, poker, log rolling, and competitive Scrabble, all of which are "sports" mainly by virtue of them having at some point aired on ESPN2, otherwise known as "the Deuce," a repository for whatever bad, sport-oriented ideas its parent network ESPN decides to shit out.
+And then there's stuff like bowling, spelling bees, chess, pool, poker, log rolling and competitive Scrabble, all of which are "sports", mainly by virtue of them having at some point aired on the United States' ESPN 2 network, otherwise known as "The Deuce", a repository for whatever bad, sport-oriented ideas its parent network ESPN decides to shit out.

-On Sunday night, ESPN2 managed to outdeuce itself, airing the final round of the Heroes of the Dorm tournament, in which college students competed against one another in the still-in-beta multiplayer online battle arena (MOBA) game Heroes of the Storm.
-(The winner would have his college tuition paid for by Blizzard, the game's manufacturer.)
-Heroes of the Dorm captured a measly 0.1 rating (meaning about 120,000 people watched), with much of its potential audience instead tuning into either Game of Thrones or the NBA playoffs.
+On Sunday night (the 26th of April), ESPN 2 managed to outdeuce itself, airing the final round of the Heroes of the Dorm tournament, in which college students competed against one another in the still-in-beta multiplayer online battle arena (MOBA) game Heroes of the Storm, the winner of which would have their college tuition paid for by Blizzard, the game's manufacturer.
+Heroes of the Dorm captured a measly 0.1 rating (about 120,000 people), with much of its potential audience being drawn in by either Game of Thrones or the NBA Playoffs.
 This was a weird move on ESPN's part, and a total coup for Blizzard, who kinda-sorta got away with murder on this one.

 Certainly, there's nothing wrong with airing shows with a limited audience.
 But it's hard not to question ESPN's judgment when airing Heroes of the Dorm, when it brings little to the table other than the Blizzard pedigree.